saddam-y/SuperArgs/README.md

 I edited the logical StringArrayArgumentMarshaler class, because it has to add to the array every argument passed to the method set
 I edited throw exception from StringArrayArgumentMarshaler, DoubleArgumentMarshaler because there was a problem there I pass errorParameter to constructor ArgsException when necessary

+### Added feature to create list of values for IntegerArgumentMarshaler
+After that I want to add this feature other ArgumentMarshaler classes I have also written some tests for this function